martinpihrt/OSPy/tests/README.md

   invalidation without modifying POT, PO or MO files.
 * live `showOnTimeline` station values on administrator, user and public Home pages, including station-ID mapping, periodic refresh and manual-mode rows.
+* run-once audit events list the actual selected station names instead of an ambiguous count that could be mistaken for a station number.

 Tests share a temporary OSPy data directory and disable background plug-in repository checks.
 Scheduler, API and plug-in dependencies are isolated or